Google BigQuery Connector for Power BI

 7. Click OK to finish creating the data source.

-Read Google BigQuery data in Power BI from ODBC
+Read Google BigQuery data in Power BI using ODBC

 1. Once you open Power BI Desktop click Get Data to get data from ODBC: